PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/TeraSelfFarmer.md

 ### Instructions

+1. You have did raid at least once to clear in-game raid guide.
-1. You must be facing an active Tera raid crystal facing south, or standing directly on a crystal spawn spot.*
+2. You must be facing an active Tera raid crystal facing south, or standing directly on a crystal spawn spot.*
-2. Your location should be safe from getting attacked by wild Pokémon.
+3. Your location should be safe from getting attacked by wild Pokémon.
-3. Your lead Pokémon should be able to reliably beat raids by spamming its first move.
+4. Your lead Pokémon should be able to reliably beat raids by spamming its first move.
 Pick a move that is strong and has few types resistant to it.
-4. Start the program in game.
+5. Start the program in game.

-*After completing a raid, your character will rotate to face south.
+\*After completing a raid, your character will rotate to face south.
 Thus if you aren't already facing south, the crystal spawns may no longer be in front of you.

 ## Options